 American Board of Nuclear Medicine

-St. Louis, MO 63108
+St. Louis, MO 63110-1343

-A Nuclear Medicine specialist uses molecular tracers (usually labeled with radioactive atoms) for diagnosis and therapy.
+A specialist in Nuclear Medicine uses molecular tracers (usually labeled with radioactive atoms) for diagnosis and therapy.
 These labeled tracers are most often used to produce images that provide information about organ function, as well as cellular function on a molecular level (molecular imaging).
 Molecular imaging can be combined with anatomical imaging by using specialized cameras.
 The most common diagnostic applications of Nuclear Medicine include the early detection of coronary artery disease, cancer diagnosis and staging and the evaluation of the effect of cancer treatment.
 The fusion of molecular and anatomical information increases diagnostic accuracy and changes medical management.
 Radioactive materials are also used to treat a variety of health problems, including thyroid disorders and cancer.

 Specialty training required prior to board certification: One to three years